 Rather than expecting your dog to stop digging altogether, managing it is a more sensible strategy.
 But before you can reduce your dog’s digging, you need to understand why they’re doing it in the first place.

-Boredom, Stress or Frustration
+Boredom, Stress, or Frustration

-Common causes of boredom include being left alone for too long, not enough physical and mental exercise, and a lack of toys to play with.
+Common causes of boredom include being left alone for too long, insufficient physical and mental exercise, and a lack of toys to play with.
+Digging caused by boredom can develop into an obsessive behavior if not addressed.

 Creating a Den